 The services will usually be coordinated by a home health care agency based on what your doctor has ordered for you.

 While Medicare covers home health care, it won’t cover around-the-clock care (24 hours a day) or meal deliveries.
-In addition, if it is the only care you need, homemaker services (including cleaning and laundry) and personal care (such as bathing and dressing) are not covered.
+In addition, if it’s the only care that the client requires, homemaker services (including cleaning and laundry) and personal care (such as bathing and dressing) aren’t covered.

-In order to access the available home health care services, you will need to have Medicare Part A and/or Part B. In addition, you need to meet the following conditions:
+In order to access the available home health care services, your client will need to have Medicare Part A and/or Part B. In addition, they need to meet the following conditions:

-- You must be under the care of a registered doctor, and your case must be reviewed regularly by your doctor.
+- They must be under the care of a registered doctor, and their case must be reviewed regularly by their doctor.

-- Your doctor must certify that you need skilled nursing care or therapy.
+- Their doctor must certify that they need skilled nursing care or therapy.

-- You must require physical, occupational, or speech therapy for a limited period of time.
+- They must require physical, occupational, or speech therapy for a limited period of time.

-- You must be housebound, meaning that you are unable to leave home without considerable effort or support.
+- They must be housebound, meaning that they are unable to leave home without considerable effort or support.

-- You must have certification from a doctor that you are housebound following a documented encounter with your doctor no more than 90 days before or 30 days after your home health care starts.
+- They must have certification from a doctor that they’re housebound following a documented encounter with their doctor no more than 90 days before or 30 days after their home health care starts.

-- You are under an established plan of care from your doctor that is reviewed regularly and includes what services are needed, how often they are needed, who will provide them, what supplies are required, and what results are expected.
+- They are under an established plan of care from their doctor that is reviewed regularly and includes what services are needed, how often they are needed, who will provide them, what supplies are required, and what results are expected.

-- You must only require part-time skilled nursing (excluding drawing blood).
+- They must only require part-time skilled nursing (excluding drawing blood).

-- The home health agency providing care must be Medicare certified.
+- You, as the home health agency providing care, must be Medicare certified.

-You will not be eligible for home health benefits if you require more than intermittent skilled nursing care.
-However, you may leave your home for medical treatment for short outings such as religious services.
-You will still be eligible if you attend adult daycare.
+A client will not be eligible for home health benefits if they require more than intermittent skilled nursing care.
+However, they may leave their home for medical treatment for short outings such as religious services.
+Your client will still be eligible if they attend adult daycare.

 For more on who qualifies for services, have a look at Medicare’s website.

-If you have original Medicare, you don’t pay anything for home health services.
-There is a co-pay of 20% of the Medicare-approved amount for durable medical equipment (such as wheelchairs, hospital beds, crutches, walkers, kidney machines, ventilators, oxygen, monitors, and pressure mattresses).
+If your client has original Medicare, they don’t pay anything for home health services although they will be liable for a co-pay of 20% of the Medicare-approved amount for durable medical equipment (such as wheelchairs, hospital beds, crutches, walkers, kidney machines, ventilators, oxygen, monitors, and pressure mattresses).

-Before starting with home health care, you should be advised by your agency on what costs will be incurred and which are covered by Medicare.
-They will also inform you of any services that aren’t covered by Medicare.
-This should be communicated in-person and in writing and you will also be provided with an “Advance Beneficiary Notice” before any non-Medicare services are provided.
+Before starting with home health care, you, as the agency, will need to advise your client what costs will be incurred and which are covered by Medicare.
+You’ll also need to inform them of any services that aren’t covered by Medicare.
+This should be communicated in-person and in writing and you’ll also need to provide them with an “Advance Beneficiary Notice” before any non-Medicare services are provided.

-In some states (including Florida, Michigan, Illinois, Massachusetts, and Texas) your home health agency may submit a pre-claim review request to Medicare.
-This helps you and the agency as you know whether Medicare is likely to cover the services.
+In some states (including Florida, Michigan, Illinois, Massachusetts, and Texas) you may submit a pre-claim review request to Medicare.
+This helps you and the client determine whether Medicare is likely to cover the services.

-The specific amount you owe for non-Medicare covered services will depend on:
+The specific amount a client will owe for non-Medicare covered services will depend on:

 - The type of treatment facility;

-- Where you get your tests or services.
+- Where they get their tests or services.

-In some cases, your doctor may recommend a treatment plan that requires more regular treatments than are covered by Medicare, or they may recommend services that are not covered.
-If this happens, you will be liable for the costs, so it is important to ask questions so that you know why they are being recommended, and what costs you will need to pay out-of-pocket.
+In some cases, your client’s doctor may recommend a treatment plan that requires more regular treatments than are covered by Medicare, or they may recommend services that aren’t covered.
+If this happens, the client will be liable for the costs.

-Home health aides assist with personal activities which include dressing, bathing, and going to the bathroom if you need these services following an injury or illness.
-They will only be covered by Medicare if you also receive skilled nursing or therapy.
+Home health aides assist with personal activities which include dressing, bathing, and going to the bathroom if clients need these services following an injury or illness.
+They will only be covered by Medicare if the client also receives skilled nursing or therapy.